sabhyamittal/ds_test/notes.md

 ```
 </details>
-THE TRAVELLING SALESMAN PROBLEM:given cities and distance between them.we have to find the shortest route to visit every city only once
+#### THE TRAVELLING SALESMAN PROBLEM

+given cities and distance between them.we have to find the shortest route to visit every city only once
 and return to the starting point.

 ### CODE IN C